patrickjames242/react-extend-components/README.md

 });
 ```

-This is actually what `extendComponent` uses under the hood to provide you with the `props` argument.
+This is actually what `extend` uses under the hood to provide you with the `props` argument.

 ## Handling Refs